-If you’re like me and printed the PCB yourself, you’ll have to flash the desired firmware onto the RP2040.
-If you bought it from a store, they’ve probably already done this for you and you can skip the rest of this section.
+If you’re like me and printed the PCB yourself, you’ll have to flash the firmware onto the RP2040 yourself.
+If you bought it from a store, they’ve probably already done this for you can you can skip to the next section.

 Luckily, the process isn’t too hard.
 First, we need to clone and build the firmwareSee below if you’d rather just download a pre-built

 .uf2 file..
 I’m using the VIAL firmware but you could just as easily use the firmware in QMK master (which is VIA-compatible).

 We need to clone the firmware to our machine:

 git clone https://github.com/zykrah/vial-qmk